Our Daily Bleed...

 1978 -- US: Indian Claims Commission is terminated, ending the process of "repaying" tribes for lands stolen by the American government.

-1978 -- Real Dead?: Bill Graham's Winterland's last concert (Grateful Dead & Blues Brothers perform.)
+1978 -- Real Dead?: Bill Graham's Winterland's last concert (Grateful Dead & the Blues Brothers perform.)

 1980 -- Paul McCartney sues the Beatles to dissolve their partnership.